-- 3.55 The district council is required to monitor the collection of contributions and make this information publicly available on its website.
-The council is also required to prepare and publish an annual infrastructure funding statement (IFS).
-The document, which will be published by 31 December each year, will set out a range of information about planning obligations including: - The amount of monies to be provided under any planning obligation during the reported year; - The amount of monies collected during the reported year; - The amount of monies spent during the reported year, including on what project; and https://www.gov.uk/guidance/community-infrastructure-levy#para176
+3.55 The district council is required to monitor the collection of contributions and make this information publicly available on its website.
+The council is also required to prepare and publish an annual infrastructure funding statement

-&lt;sup>29 Further information about the content of the IFS can be found at:
+(IFS)28.
+The document, which will be published by 31 December each year, will set out a range of information about planning obligations including:

-- The amount of monies received but not allocated to a project over the reported year. - 3.56 As part of the IFS, the district council is also required to set out the infrastructure projects or types of infrastructure that it intends to fund, either wholly or partly, by planning obligations.
+- The amount of monies to be provided under any planning obligation during the reported year29; - The amount of monies collected during the reported year; - The amount of monies spent during the reported year, including on what project; and - The amount of monies received but not allocated to a project over the reported year. - 3.56 As part of the IFS, the district council is also required to set out the infrastructure projects or types of infrastructure that it intends to fund, either wholly or partly, by planning obligations.
 This includes setting out the future spending priorities on infrastructure. - 3.57 The district council has a Growth Delivery Group which they chair.
 This comprises the main infrastructure providers and one of its purposes is to: - a.
-Assist with the preparation of the IFS; specifically: - How the council anticipates using funds from planning obligations; and - The identification of future spending priorities of planning obligations on infrastructure and affordable housing in line with adopted local plan policies. - b.
-Assist with ongoing monitoring and reviewing of the local plan and Mansfield District IDP specifically: - The identification of cases where local plan and IDP projects have either commenced, been completed or are no longer required; and - The identification of any changes that are required to the list of infrastructure requirements that are set out within these documents. - c.
+Assist with the preparation of the IFS; specifically: - How the council anticipates using funds from planning obligations; and - The identification of future spending priorities of planning obligations on infrastructure and affordable housing in line with adopted local plan policies.30 - Assist with ongoing monitoring and reviewing of the local plan and Mansfield District IDP specifically: - The identification of cases where local plan and IDP projects have either commenced, been completed or are no longer required; and - The identification of any changes that are required to the list of infrastructure requirements that are set out within these documents. - c.
 Inform the content of the planning obligations SPD and any other associated policies and strategies